ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 After you finish a correct implementation of all the `containmentcheck`'s features you can run it with the command `poetry run containmentcheck --size 32000000 --maximum 50000000 --approach list` and see that it produces output like the following.
-It is important to note that since this program is deterministic and not dependent on the performance characteristics of your computer, your implementation of the program should produce exactly the following output.
-This specific invocation of the program looks for people with records that have an email address containing the search term `tylera`.
-After inputting the 50,000 records from the file called `input/people.txt` and converting each one to an object-oriented format, the program searches and ultimately determines that there are four people in the input file that match the search parameters.
+It is worth noting that your invocation of the program will likely produce different results than those provided because of the fact that your laptop may have different software and hardware, and thus different performance characteristics, than the one used to run `containmentcheck`.
+With that said, a finished version of `containmentcheck` should report both the total and average time for use the `in` operator for the specified data container and searching approach.

 ```
 ✨ Conducting an experiment to measure the performance of containment checking!